docsteveharris/paper-spotepi/readme.md

 Log
 ===

+140509
+- there are patients in the sample that were admitted to ICU after one week (because they were permitted during the match) but I think my original intention was to match them but then replace their ICU admission time as missing
+    + done this today (70 patients) and corrected the text and the ICU admission numbers

 140506
 TRY - drop survival errors early so that you have the same number of patients in the initial analyses as you do in the survival analysis